GP-005.01 – Disposal or Destruction of Electronic & Non-Electronic Media

 Sanitization Decision Process

 The decision process is based on the confidentiality of the information, not the type of media.
-The data owner choose the type of sanitization to be used, and the type of sanitization is approved by the Information Owner.
+The data owner sanitized the data based on the data classification, and the method of sanitization is approved by the Information Owner.
 The technique used may vary by media type and by the technology available to the custodian, so long as the requirements of the sanitization type are met.
 Recommended Sanitization techniques for specific types of media are outlined in Appendix A of NIST 800-88, Rev. 1, Guidelines for Media Sanitization, Minimum Sanitization Recommendations.

 Clear / Purge / Destroy